Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Preliminary material

 \subsection{Kerr-Schild-like data sets}

 In this subsection we introduce initial data sets that are of so-called \emph{Kerr-Schild-like form}.
 We do not yet require that these are solutions of the constraints.
 Initial data sets of this form were very useful in \cite{Beyer:2018HW, Beyer:2020HW} in the asymptotically flat setting.
+As with our previous works \cite{Beyer:2018HW, Beyer:2020HW} Kerr-Schild-like initial data sets form the basis of our numerical implementation in \Sectionref{Sec:BinaryBlackHoles}.
 In order to use them in the asymptotically hyperboloidal setting we generalise those now as follows. \begin{defn} A data set $(\Sigma, \gamma_{ab}, K_{ab})$ is called \textit{Kerr-Schild-like} if $\Sigma=\mathbb{R}^3\backslash \overline B$ where $B$ is a ball in $\mathbb{R}^3$ and there exists a smooth function $V:\Sigma\rightarrow \mathbb{R}$ with $V<1$, a smooth vector field $l_{a}$, and a symmetric tensor field $\dot{\gamma}_{ab}$ such that

 where $\delta_{ab}$ is the Euclidian metric on $\Sigma$, $\left( \delta^{-1} \right)^{ab}$ its inverse, and $l_a$ satisfies the condition

 \end{defn}

 In order to discuss $2+1$-decompositions of Kerr-Schild-like initial data sets, we present some useful formulas.
 First, we define the vector $\tilde{l}^{a}$ as